Hurtak/PHPAutoColor/README.md

 ##### 5.6 enableDebugging()

-* Debugging is turned off by default
+* debugging is turned off and errors are not displayed by default
-* If errors occur empty string is returned from getColor() method
+* if errors occur, empty string is returned from getColor() method
-* Calling this method will display detected errors
+* calling this method will display detected errors

 ### 6. List of pregenerated colors